-We strongly suggest registering for Voyent Alert! notifications, for those who have yet to.
+We strongly suggest registering for Voyent Alert! notifications, for those who have not registered yet.
 Notifications will automatically be sent for critical events, such as fires, floods, and extreme weather.
-Notifications can be selected for day-to-day communications, such as road advisories, school closures and emergencies, public safety notices, water advisories, recreation events, etc. Notifications can also be deselected if they are no longer desired.
+Notifications can be selected for day-to-day communications, such as road advisories, school closures and emergencies, public safety notices, water advisories, recreation events, etc. Individual notifications can also be de-selected if they are no longer desired.